AbsaOSS/enceladus/_docs/2.0.0/usage/spark-jobs-quick-start.md

 --report-version <data_run_version>
 ```

-Here nothing new is added for the quick run.
-Of course there might be special options which are all documented in the [run documentations](https://absaoss.github.io/enceladus/docs/2.0.0/usage/run)
+Here, nothing new is added for the quick run.
+Of course, there might be special options which are all documented in the [run documentation](https://absaoss.github.io/enceladus/docs/2.0.0/usage/run)

 ## Running with helper scripts